Arduino MPU 6050 – Best IMU Sensor Tutorial

 I was able to work with both accelerometers and gyroscopes separately.
-However, they are not as accurate as when they are combined.
-And among the lot, I found the Invensense MPU 6050 to be the most reliable and accurate IMU sensor.
-Apart from being significantly cheap from the other sensors, the MPU 6050 performs much better too.
+However, they are not as accurate alone as when they are combined.
+Among the lot, I found the Invensense MPU 6050 to be the most reliable and accurate IMU sensor.
+Apart from being significantly cheaper than the other sensors, the MPU 6050 performs better too.

-In this tutorial, I shall give you a basic introduction to the MPU 6050, demonstrate how it can be interfaced to an arduino.
-And show you to make a 3D model using the data from Arduino MPU 6050.
+In this tutorial, I will give you a basic introduction to the MPU 6050, demonstrate how it can be interfaced to an Arduino, and show you how to make a 3D model using the data from your Arduino MPU 6050.

 - MPU 6050 sensor.